Geologists, SVT teachers, and in general all those interested in geological phenomena will be fascinated by a trip to Djibouti.

 3. Lake Abbe

 Not far from the Ethiopian border, Lake Abbe also offers a unique panorama.
 Its limestone chimneys offer a lunar landscape, much appreciated by photographers from all over the world, especially at sunrise and sunset.

-It is therefore not surprising that it was chosen as one of the locations for the film "Planet of the Apes"!
+It was even chosen as one of the filming locations for the movie "Planet of the Apes", which is not established....

 The sulphurous scents escaping from the numerous fumaroles gave the lake its name.
 Indeed, Abbot means "rotten"!

 The unique landscapes of the chimneys that can reach a height of 50 metresThe presence of the lake, on which you can observe pink flamingos and many animal species, would almost make us forget the presence of the lake!
 To find out more about nature and animals in Djibouti, click here. nearby !

 For several years now, unfortunately, the progressive drying up of the lake has led to its retreat, making it increasingly difficult to observe flamingos because of the quicksand along the shores of the lake.

 Be careful though: travelling with a guide is recommended to avoid the risk of getting stuck.

 The movement of the Earth's plates is also at the origin of spectacular volcanic phenomena.
 For example, the birth of a volcano in 1978, named Ardoukoba by the famous volcanologist Haroun Tazieff.

 This volcano has only had one eruption so far, that of its birth in 1978: an eruption of lava that made it a "red" volcano, which then dumped 12 million cubic metres of basaltic lava.